Tuesday, May 30, 2023

 Occupational exposure explains contact with a potentially harmful physical, chemical, or biological agent as a result of one’s occupation.
-This exposure could result to several levels of dangers; majorly danger to health.
+This exposure could result in several levels of danger; mainly danger to health.

 Occupational Exposure Examples